TheGreatJordach/Todo-List-APP/README.md

 ## Goals
-The skills you will learn from this project include:
+Skills required for this project include:

 * [ ] User authentication
 * [ ] Schema design and Databases